Torsional oscillations of magnetized neutron stars: Impacts of Landau-Rabi quantization of electron motion: Discussion

 where $K$ is a constant depending on the background star model.
 This fit applies to the range for $\left | \Delta_f \right |$ being between 1\% and 10\%.
 On the other hand, we plot $\left | \Delta_f \right |$ against $\Delta_{\delta_r}$ in Fig. \ref{fig:deltar_deltaf}.
 As one may expected, there should be some correlation between the two quantities.
 Different models also show similar trends in Fig.~\ref{fig:deltar_deltaf}, which can be fitted for $\Delta_{\delta r}$ in the range between 2\% and 10\% approximately by

 where $K'$ is a constant depending on the background star model.

-In conclusion, depending on the star models and magnetic field configurations, we have shown that the effect of Landau-Rabi quantization of electron motion in the crust can change the frequencies of the fundamental torsional oscillation modes by up to 10\% to 20\% for magnetic field strength $B \sim 10^{15} - 10^{16}$ G, which is within the measured surface field strength of magnetars.
+In conclusion, depending on the neutron star models and magnetic field configurations, we have shown that the effect of Landau-Rabi quantization of electron motion in the crust can change the frequencies of the fundamental torsional oscillation modes by up to 10\% to 20\% for magnetic field strength $B \sim 10^{15} - 10^{16}$ G, which is within the measured surface field strength of magnetars.
+However, it should be noted that all the results presented here only hold in cases where the important coupling to the core and a more realistic treatment of the boundary conditions are not considered.
 Our work provides a benchmark on the parameter space of stellar models and observation precision within which one needs to consider the Landau-Rabi quantization.
-In the future, we plan to extend our study to other oscillation modes such as the interfacial and shear modes, which also depend sensitively on the properties of the solid crust and may also be excited in magnetar starquakes.
+In the future, we plan to extend our study to other oscillation modes such as the interfacial and shear modes, which also depend sensitively on the properties of the solid crust and may be excited in magnetar starquakes.